SciCatProject/documentation/Development/v4.x/backend/configuration/jobconfig.md

 ##### Example 2: Enforce datasetLifecycle state

-Many job types require a dataset to be include.
+Many job types require a dataset to be included.
 These are specified in `jobParams.datasetList` like this:

 ```json